yduman/rmby/README.md

 ## API

 In order to run your remove query, you have to call the `run()` method at the end of your chain.
 This method will remove all files that match with your filter criteria and will return a `Promise<string[]>` containing every file path that has been removed.
+If your filter cannot find matches, it will just return an empty array.

 ### Remove Files By Time